Living in Drexel Hill, PA

 Things to Do

 The roots of the neighborhood are also still present.
-Many historians consider the Swedish Log Cabin, which is located near Darby Creek in Drexel Hill, to be the oldest log cabin structure in America.
-Early Swedish settlers brought log architecture to the colonies and this home -- reportedly built between 1635 and 1650 -- is on the national registry of historic places and remains a tourist attraction.
+Located near Darby Creek in Drexel Hill, many historians consider the Swedish Log Cabin to be the oldest log cabin structure in America, reportedly built between 1635 and 1650; early Swedish settlers brought log architecture to the colonies and this home is on the national registry of historic places and remains a tourist attraction.
 Another example of historic Drexel Hill real estate is the property of celebrated abolitionist Thomas Garrett, who was a station master on the Underground Railroad in Wilmington, Delaware.

 Housing and Transportation in Drexel Hill